Fighter kite: Pakistan

-Kite fighting is common all over Pakistan, but mainly concentrated in cities of Punjab and Sindh region including Faisalabad, Gujranwala, Karachi, Islamabad, with Lahore considered a major centre in South Asia.
-In the past, kite battling had a status of a sport in the city, with kite fliers termed Khilari ("sportsman").
+Kite fighting is common all over Pakistan, but mainly concentrated in cities in the Punjab and Sindh regions, including Faisalabad, Gujranwala, Karachi and Islamabad.
+Lahore considered a major centre in South Asia.
+In the past, kite battling had was a sport in the city, with kite fliers termed Khilari (کھلاڑی/ਖਿਡਾਰੀ).

 Kites manufactured specifically for fighting are very different from conventional kites, as the former have features and capabilities made for competitions.
 The Mughal Emperor Akbar, who lived in Lahore from 1584 to 1598, enclosed the city in brick walls with twelve gates of considerable height and strength.
 Of these, the Moochi Darwaza ("Cobbler Gateway") is the most popular site in the city to buy and sell kite supplies and fireworks.
 Some fighting kite types include the Kup, Patang, Guda, Nakhlaoo, Pan, Tukal, Muchal, and Farfarata, all varying in balance, weight, and speed.

-Kite flying is currently banned in some regions of Pakistan as some coat their lines with glass or shards of metal, leading to injuries and deaths.
+Kite flying is currently banned in some regions of Pakistan, as some coat their lines with glass or shards of metal, leading to injuries and deaths.
 Threads for fighting kite lines are made with special glues, chemicals, and crushed glass, then numbered based on ability to cut other lines and load-bearing capacity.
-Kite flying is often a social event in Pakistan held once a year.
+Kite flying is often a social event in Pakistan, held once a year.

 Bassant in Lahore

 Lahore is famous for its Bassant or Spring Festival, with people from both Pakistan and India attending the two-day festival on the last weekend of February or in March.
 It begins on a Saturday night with battles of white-coloured kites, as people hold parties and play loud music on their rooftops until morning.
-Duels are punctuated with cries of "paich" (signalling the manja or cutting lines are entangled and cutting each other down with fighters pulling and releasing), and victory cries of "wo kaataa".
+Duels are punctuated with cries of "paich" (پیچ/ਪੇਚਾ) signalling that the manja are entangled and cutting each other down, with fighters pulling and releasing, and victory cries of "wo kaataa" (ووہ کاٹا).
 Wins are often celebrated with Punjabi-style Bhangra dancing to the beat of traditional drums.